 - If you don’t have a non-stick baking spray with flour, grease the bottom and sides of the pan with butter, then sprinkle about a tablespoon of flour on top of the butter.
 Tap the pan on the counter to evenly distribute the flour and cover the butter in a thin layer.
 Pour out any excess flour.

-If you love peaches as we do, you might also like these peach recipes: Southern Peaches and Cream Pie, Grilled Chicken with Peach Glaze, Peach Salsa, Southern Peach Cobbler, Fresh Peach Pie, and Summer Fruit Salad with Orange Syrup.
+Easy Southern Fresh Peach Bread is just one example of a quick bread made without yeast.
+If you love peaches as we do, you might also like these recipes: Southern Peaches and Cream Pie, Grilled Chicken with Peach Glaze, Peach Salsa, Southern Peach Cobbler, Fresh Peach Pie Recipe, and Fruit Salad Cocktail.

 📋 Recipe:

-Southern Peach Bread Recipe with Fresh Peaches
+Peach Bread Recipe with Fresh Peaches

 Ingredients

-- 1 cup finely diced peaches peeled and mashed, approximately 2 large or 3 medium
+- 1 cup finely diced peaches, peeled and mashed, approximately 2 large or 3 medium

 - ½ cup of vegetable or coconut oil